nexconnectio/pynnex/docs/examples.md

     end
 ```

-Use this as a starting point if you’re new to PynneX.
+Use this as a starting point if you’re new to Pynnex.
 There’s no threading or async complexity—just a straightforward signal-slot mechanism.

 ---